darshil1995/wealth-ai-assistant/README.md

 ### Prerequisites

-- Python 3.11+
+- Python 3.11+ (for local run) OR Docker (for containerized run)
-- An OpenAI API key - get one at [platform.openai.com](https://platform.openai.com)
+- An OpenAI API key — get one at [platform.openai.com](https://platform.openai.com)
-- Load at least $5 credit - the entire project costs ~$1–3 in API calls
+- Load at least $5 credit — the entire project costs ~$1–3 in API calls

 ---